-Members of this team will hang out with 12 and under attendees of the RMC and teach them about fungi through a variety of activities and games.
-These activities will be primarily planned out by the childcare team lead, though volunteers are welcome to contribute to this planning process if they like.
+Members of this team will hang out with RMC attendees aged 12 and under and teach them about fungi through a variety of activities and games.
+These activities will be primarily planned out by the Childcare Team Lead, though volunteers are welcome to contribute to this planning process if they like.
 Relevant experience teaching children is required to join this team.

 This crew will support the sanitation infrastructure for the RMC by monitoring and cleaning the hand washing and drinking water stations, and re-stocking and managing the composting and portables toilets on site.
 This position involves the management of human waste.
 The crew will be responsible for ensuring humanure buckets are emptied at regular intervals.